H2O: Just Add Water: Home media

 All series have been released on DVD in Region 4 PAL format.
 Series one comprises six individual DVD sets released between September 2007 and November 2008, and a complete series set released in June 2009.
 Series two comprises three individual sets released between February and September 2009, and a complete series set released in November 2009.
 Series three comprises two individual sets released in July and September 2012, with a complete series released in December 2012.

-A three-disc set, H2O: Season 1, Volume 1, containing the first 13 episodes of series 1 for Region 1 NTSC format was released on 16 June 2009 by Nickelodeon as a manufacture-on-demand (MOD) DVD-R release via Amazon.com through their CreateSpace service.
+A three-disc set, H2O: Season 1, Volume 1, containing the first 13 episodes of series 1 for Region 1 NTSC format was released on 16 June 2009 by Nickelodeon and Paramount Home Entertainment as a manufacture-on-demand (MOD) DVD-R release via Amazon.com through their CreateSpace service.
 No follow-up DVD volume releases were made from this initial set, which was later discontinued.
 A complete series DVD boxed set was released in Region 1 NTSC format on 6 November 2012 from New Video, and all three series were made available for purchase individually beginning on 5 March 2013.